mjschwenne/old-website/_posts/2021-07-21-preliminaries-for-sampling-a-spanning-tree.md

     return det(G_laplacian)
 {% endhighlight %}

-The process for the other helper, `perpare_graph` is also given.
+The process for the other helper, `prepare_graph` is also given.

 {% highlight plaintext %}
-def perpare_graph
+def prepare_graph
     Input: A graph G, set of contracted edges U and edges which are not removed V
     Output: A subgraph of G in which all vertices in U are contracted and edges not in V are removed